turion/rhine/README.md

 where these aspects need to intertwine, typing constraints on clocks come into effect, enforcing clock safety.

+## Example

-A typical example, which can be run as `cabal run Demonstration`, would be:
+A typical example,
+which can be run as `cd rhine-examples/ && cabal run Demonstration`, would be:

 ```haskell